-Some people may consider popping a hemorrhoid to try to relieve pain.
-However, popping a hemorrhoid can be harmful and lead to more serious problems.
-It can cause infection and make bowel movements more painful than before.
+Popping a hemorrhoid can be harmful and lead to more serious issues.
+It can cause infection and make bowel movements more painful.

 Hemorrhoids are swollen veins in the rectum or anus.
 Internal hemorrhoids form inside the rectum and are usually painless, but they may still bleed.
 External hemorrhoids develop around the anus and tend to be more painful.
 They can cause itching and bleeding, and they often make bowel movements uncomfortable.

 External hemorrhoids sometimes lead to a bubble or bulge forming around the anus.
 It is important to remember that hemorrhoids are blood vessels and that popping them will create an open wound.
 Taking this action will not treat the underlying cause, but it may make the problem worse.